backupbrew/switchbrew/Software Keyboard.md

 ### Key Set Disable Bitmask

-Various bits in this field disable certain keys on the keyboard.
-This list is incomplete.
+Various bits in this u32 field disable certain keys on the keyboard.

     0x02: disable ' '
     0x04: disable '@'